-Alternative Investments are the killer assets you’re conditioned to ignore.
+Alternative investments are the killer assets you’re conditioned to ignore

 In all areas of life, we are conditioned by two key influences: the lessons we learned while starting out, and the expert guidance and peer counsel we experience day to day.

-Well, that tends to follow precisely the same formula.
+That tends to follow precisely the same formula.

-What if you had a broader outlook on how best to manage your portfolio, with a greater command of the pros and cons of less ‘mainstream’ asset classes?
+What if you had a broader outlook on how best to manage your portfolio, with a greater command of the pros and cons of less mainstream asset classes?

 Conditioning and conventional wisdom are powerful influences over us all.